 GORD (acid reflux) – 10 things that can be triggers

-GORD (acid reflux)- 10 things that may be causing your symptoms
+GORD – 10 things that may cause acid reflux

 Gastro-oesophageal Reflux, often referred to as GORD or simply “acid reflux”, is caused when acid passes from the stomach back up into your gullet (oesophagus).
 The stomach naturally makes acid as part of the normal digestion process.
 Usually the sphincter at the bottom of the oesophagus acts as a valve and keeps this acid in the stomach.
 Acid reflux can happen if this sphincter is weak, if there is too much acid made in the stomach, if the stomach is not emptying properly, or if there is increased pressure in the stomach, forcing acid back up into the oesophagus.